performing with Davidson College Chorale

 Over the years he has received recognition in several piano competitions, including winning the Grand Prix at the 32nd Polish Tournament of Foreign Scholarship Holders in Antonin (2019), an Honorable Mention at the 1st International Chopin Competition in Turzno (2019), Second Prize at the International Beethoven Sonata Competition in Memphis (2013), and Second Place in the American Prize concerto category (2018).

-Dr. Robak earned both his Doctor of Musical Arts and his Master of Music degrees in piano performance at the Peabody Conservatory, where he also studied organ.
+Robak earned both his Doctor of Musical Arts and his Master of Music degrees in piano performance at the Peabody Conservatory, where he also studied organ.
 His undergraduate studies were at Rice University, where he received degrees in both piano and philosophy, graduating magna cum laude with a Distinction in Creative Works and Research.
-In addition to degrees in piano, Dr. Robak holds an Associate Diploma from the American Guild of Organists (AAGO).
-In 2018, he was the recipient of a Fulbright award which allowed him to spend a year at the Karol Szymanowski Academy of Music in Katowice, Poland.
-Most recently he was one of four pianists selected to participate in the prestigious 2021 NATS Internship, where he enjoyed the opportunity to coach with master collaborative pianists Craig Terry and Valerie Trujillo.
+In addition to degrees in piano, Robak holds an Associate Diploma from the American Guild of Organists (AAGO).
+In 2018 he was the recipient of a Fulbright award which allowed him to spend a year at the Karol Szymanowski Academy of Music in Katowice, Poland.
+In 2021 he was one of four pianists selected to participate in the prestigious NATS Internship, where he enjoyed the opportunity to coach with master collaborative pianists Craig Terry and Valerie Trujillo.
 He has studied with a host of wonderful artist teachers including pianists Robert Roux, Benjamin Pasternack, Alexander Shtarkman, Anna Górecka and Andrzej Jasiński, and organists Donald Sutherland and Jeremy Filsell.